AqwamCreates/DataPredict/docs/API/Models/OneClassPassiveAggressiveClassifier.md

 # [API Reference](../../API.md) - [Models](../Models.md) - OneClassPassiveAggressiveClassifier

-OneClassPassiveAggressiveClassifier is a supervised machine learning model that predicts continuous values (e.g. 1.2, -32, 90, -1.2 and etc. ).
-It uses iterative calculations to find the best model parameters.
+OneClassPassiveAggressiveClassifier is a supervised machine learning model that predicts values of -1 / 0 and 1 only.

 ## Stored Model Parameters